 UPDATING BOULDER TOWN LANDFILL AND DUMPSTER POLICIES

-WHEREAS the Boulder Town has a permit with the Utah Department of Environmental Quality to operate a Class IVb landfill;
+WHEREAS Boulder Town has and maintains a permit with the Utah Department of Environmental Quality to operate a Class IVb landfill;

-WHEREAS the Boulder Town Council has an informal relationship with Garfield County for the County to provide municipal solid waste services by providing and managing dumpsters within the community; and
+WHEREAS Boulder Town Council has an informal relationship with Garfield County for it to provide municipal solid waste services;

+WHEREAS Garfield County provides and managesdumpsters within and for Boulder Town; and

-WHEREAS the Boulder Town Council desires to ensure the clean, orderly, and lawful use of both County dumpsters and the Town’s landfill by the community.
+WHEREAS Boulder Town Council desires to ensure the clean, orderly, and lawful use of both County dumpsters and the Town’s landfill by the community.

 THEREFORE, BE IT RESOLVED BY THE BOUDER TOWN COUNCIL that the policy entitled “Boulder Landfill & Dumpster Policies Rev. 03” will govern use of the landfill and dumpsters by the community, effective immediately upon recording.